feathersjs/feathers/docs/api/schema/resolvers.md

 )
 ```

-## Options

-A resolver takes the following options:

-- `properties`: An object of property names and their [resolver functions](#property-resolvers)
-- `converter` (optional): A `async (data, context) => {}` function that can return a completely new representation of the data.
-A `converter` runs before `properties` resolvers.

 ## Property resolvers

+Property resolvers are a map of property names to resolver functions.
 A resolver function is an `async` function that resolves a property on a data object.
 If it returns `undefined` the property will not be included.
 It gets passed the following parameters:

 - `value` - The current value which can also be `undefined`
 - `data` - The initial data object